Xero VS QuickBooks Online

 - Safari 8+

-Both QuickBooks Online and Xero offer mobile apps for Android and iPhones.
+Both QuickBooks Online and Xero offer mobile apps for Android and iPhone.

 The only reason Xero takes the cake in this category is that you can use Xero with Linux, a capability QuickBooks Online currently doesn’t offer.

 Xero offers unlimited users for all five of its pricing plans.
 The company also provides some of the strongest user permissions in cloud accounting.
-QuickBooks Online only supports one, three, or five users depending on your pricing plan (you can add up to two accountants to your plan as well; these do not count as users).
+QuickBooks Online only supports one, three, or five users depending on your pricing plan (you can add up to twenty-five users total, but the cost adds up fast).

 In the end, how can you beat unlimited users?